Updated September 28, 2018

 You can now file your appeal online at the Social Security website.
 Go to www.ssa.gov/disabilityssi/appeal.html to file an appeal online.
 You can choose to file a "medical reconsideration" if your claim was denied because your condition wasn't severe enough, or a non-medical reconsideration if you were denied because you had too much income or you weren't insured for SSDI).

-The forms needed to initiate this appeal are known as the Request for Reconsideration (Form SSA-561) and the Disability Report-Appeals.
-Completing the paperwork for a reconsideration is a fairly simple and easy thing to do.
-Here's a sample of a filled-out Request for Reconsideration and a filled-out Disability Report for Appeals.
+If you'd rather file by mail, the forms needed to start the appeal are Request for Reconsideration (Form SSA-561) and Disability Report-Appeals.
+Completing the paperwork for a reconsideration is fairly easy.
+Here's a sample of a filled-out Request for Reconsideration and a filled-out Disability Report for Appeals to help guide you.

-Before you send in the reconsideration request, make a copy of what you mail to the Social Security Administration for your personal records.
+If you appealed by mail, before you send in the reconsideration request, make a copy of what you mail to the Social Security Administration for your personal records.
 One to two weeks after sending in your appeal, call the Social Security office to verify that it was received.
 If they have no record of having received it, make another copy of the copy you have and mail it in again.
-And, once again, make a followup call after you mail it.
+And, once again, make a follow up call after you mail it.
 Don't be surprised if you don't get a response on your reconsideration right away.

 Of course, if you are represented by an attorney who handles Social Security disability and SSI disability cases, your attorney will start the appeal process for you.
 How will your attorney know that you've been denied and, consequently, know when to start your appeal?
-Here's how: when you retain an attorney to handle a disability claim, the attorney will have you complete an "appointment of representative" form.
-This form will be sent in to the SSA and, from that time forward, the attorney will receive copies of everything that is mailed to you, such as notices of denial.
-Just the same, though, if you get denied on your claim, you should still contact your disability attorney -- just in case the attorney does not receive his or her copy of the notice.
+When you retain an attorney to handle a disability claim, the attorney will have you complete an "appointment of representative" form allowing Social Security to send notices to your attorney.
+Just the same, though, if you get denied on your claim, you should still contact your disability attorney—just in case the attorney does not receive his or her copy of the notice.